 If you’re thinking about going pro and are looking to buy you’re first DSLR, the Nikon D3400 is a solid, inexpensive entryway into the Nikon eco-system.

-Amazingly well-built, the Nikon D3400 is not the newest or fanciest Nikon DSLR, but it’s a solid performer and comes in at a price that’s hard to resist.
-Its 24.2MP CMOS sensor is more than enough for Instagram, blogging, or any other internet needs you might have.
+Amazingly well-built, the Nikon D3400 camera is not the newest or fanciest Nikon DSLR, but it’s a solid performer and comes in at a price that’s hard to resist.
+Its 24.2MP CMOS sensor is more than enough for multiple photos on Instagram, blogging, or any other internet needs you might have.

 As with most Nikons, the Nikon D3400 is a strong low-light performer with a native ISO of 100-25600.
 This is far from what a full-frame or much more expensive DSLR can do, but it will blow your smartphone out of the water (as well as most point-and-shoots).